panoc/pihole-latency-stats/docs/USAGE.md

 # --- Database Location ---
 # Path to your Pi-hole FTL database.
 DBfile="/etc/pihole/pihole-FTL.db"
+# Safety: Prevent scanning more than X days to avoid RAM exhaustion.
+MAX_DB_DAYS="91"

 # --- Output Directories ---
 # Default directories for manual reports (using -j or -f).